Bookmark this page: www.oecd.org/edu/earlychildhood

 Early childhood education and care (ECEC) has become a policy priority in many countries.
 A growing body of research recognises that ECEC brings a wide range of benefits, including social and economic benefits; better child well-being and learning outcomes; more equitable outcomes and reduction of poverty; increased intergenerational social mobility; higher female labour market participation and gender equality; increased fertility rates; and better social and economic development for society at large.

 These positive benefits are directly related to the “quality” of ECEC.
 The OECD’s Starting Strong III has attempted to address the question of what constitutes quality and builds on the publications Starting Strong I and Starting Strong II.
 As a result, five areas of quality have been identified that can be leveraged by policies for better child development: 1) quality goals and minimum standards; 2) curriculum and learning standards; 3) workforce quality; 4) family and community engagement; and 5) data, research and monitoring.
 Of the five areas, country information and practices on “data, research and monitoring” in ECEC are particularly under-researched.
-To collect more data on ECEC for international comparison and consolidate information on how countries measure quality and assess their progress in improving it, the OECD Review of Policies and Practices for Monitoring and Evaluating Quality in Early Learning and Development is being carried out from 2013-14.
+To collect more data on ECEC for international comparison and consolidate information on how countries measure quality and assess their progress in improving it, the current project, Review of Policies and Practices for Monitoring Quality in Early Learning and Development is being carried out for the programme of work 2013-14.
+The project will produce a Starting Strong report on monitoring quality in ECEC, advance date development in ECEC and provide individual country policy reviews for participating countries.

 The Network upholds the mandate of the Education Policy Committee to assist countries to develop effective and efficient policies for education and learning to meet individual, social, cultural and economic objectives.
 The Network meets bi-annually, and the theme of each meeting is determined according to the policy priorities of Network members.